-(A) Except as provided for in paragraph (B) of this rule, results shall be reported to the director and to the public water systems by the tenth day following the month in which the chemical analyses are completed and by the tenth day following the month in which a sample is collected for microbiological analysis, cyanobacteria screening and microcystins analysis.
+(A) Except as provided for in paragraph (B) of this rule, results shall be reported to the director and to public water systems by the tenth day following the month in which the chemical analyses are completed and by the tenth day following the month in which a sample is collected for microbiological analysis, cyanobacteria screening and microcystins analysis.
 All reports required under this rule shall be submitted electronically via a method acceptable to the director.

-(E) The director may establish reporting limits for any approved analytical method for contaminants listed in Chapter 3745-81 of the Administrative Code.
+(E) The director may establish reporting limits for any approved analytical method for contaminants listed in Chapters 3745-81 and 3745-90 of the Administrative Code.
 Laboratories shall report analytical results in accordance with the reporting limits established in appendix B to rule 3745-89-03 of the Administrative Code.

 (F) Failure by a laboratory to file appropriate, complete, correct, and timely reports of analytical results required by this rule may be considered by the director as failure to meet an acceptable level of performance and as failure to successfully meet the requirements for renewal of a laboratory certification.
 Out of state laboratories and in state facilities that fail to meet the requirements of this rule may be removed from the list of acceptable analytical laboratories and reporting facilities by the director.

 (G) Analytical results required by rules 3745-81-73 to 3745-81-75, and 3745-83-01 and Chapter 3745-82 of the Administrative Code, except for paragraph (G)(1) of rule 3745-81-75 of the Administrative Code, shall be reported to the director only when requested by the director.